sphinx-doc/sphinx/doc/development/tutorials/autodoc_ext.rst

    :pyobject: setup

-The :meth:`~Sphinx.setup_extension` method will pull the autodoc extension because our new extension depends on autodoc. :meth:`~Sphinx.add_autodocumenter` is the method that registers our new auto documenter class.
+The :meth:`~sphinx.application.Sphinx.setup_extension` method will pull the autodoc extension because our new extension depends on autodoc.
+:meth:`~sphinx.application.Sphinx.add_autodocumenter` is the method that registers our new auto documenter class.

 We want to import certain objects from the autodoc extension: